OpenConext/OpenConext-monitoring-tests/README.md

 - Perform API call with non-existent person urn and verify 404 response
 - Perform API call to fetch the groups for the person urn configured in monitor.properties
 - Perform API call to fetch the person and compare the displayName with the configured name in monitor.properties

+VOOT
+---
+- Get an access-token with client-secret for a SP that is configured with client credentials grant type in the authz-admin server
+- Perform VOOT call with non-existent person urn and verify empty list of groups
+- Perform VOOT call to fetch the groups for the person urn configured in monitor.properties and ensure the result is not empty

 Installation
 ============